TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 | msgStrings | an array of messages explaining failed checks | string[] |
 | reason     | the reason for the test                       | string   |

-## ChunkPinReport
+## ChunkPin

 Reports on the result of the command `chifra chunks manifest --pin [--deep]`.

-The following commands produce and manage ChunkPinReports:
+The following commands produce and manage ChunkPins:

 - [chifra chunks](/chifra/admin/#chifra-chunks)

-ChunkPinReports consist of the following fields:
+ChunkPins consist of the following fields:

 | Field         | Description                                             | Type     |
 | ------------- | ------------------------------------------------------- | -------- |